acoli-repo/AURIS/guidelines/archive/discourse.2023-11-13.md

 In the following, we refer to the internal argument as utterance, to the external argument as (contextual) anchor.
 The order of anchor and utterance is flexible.
 For implicit discourse markers, the anchor should generally precede the utterance, explicit discourse can be used by the speaker to underline that the anchor follows the utterance.

-- **CAUSAL**: In a `CAUSAL` relation, the `Reason` provides a reason, explanation or justification for the `Result` to come about or occur, but not in a conditional relation. (cf. ISO SemAF CAUSE, Bunt & Prasad 2016; Webber et al. 2019, p.19)
+- **CAUSAL**: In a `CAUSAL` relation, the `Reason` provides a reason or justification for the `Result` to come about or occur. (cf. ISO SemAF CAUSE, Bunt & Prasad 2016)
 	- subset of PDTB CONTINGENCY
 	- **Reason**:
-		- the situation described in the utterance is the reason (cause, explanation or justification) for the situation described in the anchor, as typically expressed with the connective _because_ (cf. PDTB2 Reason, Prasad et al. 2007, p.26, 29; Webber et al. 2019, p.19)
+		- the situation described in the utterance is the reason (cause or justification) for the situation described in the anchor, as typically expressed with the connective _because_ (cf. PDTB Reason, Prasad et al. 2007, p.26, 29)

-			- (69) But service on the line is expected to resume by noon today. **[Implicit=since]** “We had no serious damage on the railroad,” said a Southern Pacific spokesman.
-(PDTB3, wsj 1803)
-			- (70) By 11:59 p.m. tonight, President Bush must order $16 billion of automatic, across-the-board cuts in government spending to comply with the Gramm-Rudman budget law. **The cuts are necessary because** Congress and the administration have failed to reach agreement on a deficit-cutting bill.
-(PDTB3, wsj 2384)
+			- (102) Use of dispersants was approved **when** a test on the third day showed some positive results, officials said.
+(CONTINGENCY:Cause:reason) (PDTB2, 1347)

-		- Note that `Reason` also includes epistemic, rhetorical or pragmatic uses of causal connectives, e.g., where the utterance provides justification for a claim expressed in the anchor, as marked, for example, with the connective _because_.
+		- Note that `Reason` also includes epistemic, rhetorical or pragmatic uses of causal connectives, esp. where the utterance provides justification for a claim expressed in the anchor, as marked, for example, with the connective _because_.
 Ex.
-(104) illustrates such a case  Here, there is no causal influence between the two situations (PDTB2 Justification/Pragmatic Cause, Prasad et al. 2007, p.29; PDTB3 CONTINGENCY/Cause+Belief/reason, Webber et al. 2019, p.20).
+(104) illustrates such a case  Here, there is no causal influence between the two situations. ...
+Epistemic uses of the connective “because” are labelled as “Pragmatic cause:justification”. " (PDTB Justification/Pragmatic Cause, Prasad et al. 2007, p.29)
 				- (104) Mrs Yeargin is lying.
 [Implicit = because] They found students in an advanced class a year earlier who said she gave them similar help.
-(PDTB2, 0044)
+(CONTINGENCY:Pragmatic Cause:justification) (PDTB2, 0044)

-			- (77) The nations of southern Africa know a lot about managing elephants; **[Implicit=as]** their herds are thriving.
-(PDTB3, wsj 2047)

-			- (78) And until last Friday, it seemed those efforts were starting to pay off. **[Implicit=because]** “Some of those folks were coming back,” says Leslie Quick Jr., chairman, of discount brokers Quick & Reilly Group Inc. (PDTB3, wsj 1866)

-		- Likewise, `Reason` is also used when the utterance provides a reason for the speaker uttering the speech act represented by the anchor.
-The speech act is implicit (PDTB3 Contingency.Cause+SpeechAct.Reason, Webber et al. 2019, p.21)

-			- (81) “Maybe I’m a little stuffy, **but** I wouldn’t sell them,” sniffs Bob Machon, owner of Papa’s Sports Cards in Menlo Park, California.
-(PDTB3, wsj 1560, INTRASENTENTIAL)

 		- cf. RST Vol. cause, Non-vol. cause, Evidence, Justify
 		- cf. RSTDTB Cause, Evidence, Explanation-argumentation, Reason
 		- cf. SDRT Explanation (DISCOR Explanation, ANNODIS Explanation)
 	- **Result**: The situation described in the utterance is interpreted as the result (effect) of the situation presented in the anchor.
-A typical discourse marker is “as a result”. (cf. PDTB Result, Prasad et al. 2007, p.26,29; Webber et al. 2019, p.20)
+A typical discourse marker is “as a result”. (cf. PDTB Result, Prasad et al. 2007, p.26,29)

-		- (72) Now, though, enormous costs for earthquake relief will pile on top of outstanding costs for hurricane relief. “**That obviously means that** we won’t have enough for all of the emergencies that are now facing us, ... ,” Mr. Fitzwater said.
-(PDTB3, wsj 1824)
-		- (73) “We are going to explode lower,” says the flamboyant market seer, . . . **[Implicit=so]** Anyone telling you to buy stocks in this market is technically irresponsible.
-(PDTB3, wsj 0359)

-		- `Result` also applies for episthemic uses of causal markers, when the anchor gives the evidence justifying the claim given in the utterance (PDTB3 Contingency.Cause+Belief.Result, Webber et al. 2019, p.21)

-			- (80) There were no {sell} lists and the calendar is lightening up a bit. **[Implicit=so]** There’s light at the end of the tunnel for municipalities.
-(PDTB3, wsj 0351)

-		- Likewise, `Result` is to be used when the anchor is the reason for the speaker to produce the (speech act represented by the) utterance.
-(PDTB3 Contingency.Cause+SpeechAct.Result, Webber et al. 2019, p.21)

-			- (83) Surviving scandal has become a rite of political passage at a time when a glut of scandal has blunted this town’s sensibility. **[implicit=so]** Let the president demand strict new ethics rules.
-(PDTB3, wsj 0909)
+		- (103) In addition, its machines are typically easier to operate, **so** customers require less assistance from software.
+(PDTB2, 1887)
 		- cf. RST Vol. result, Non-vol. result
 		- cf. RSTDTB Consequence, Result
 		- cf. SDRT Result (DISCOR Result, ANNODIS Result)
-		- PDTB3 introduced Cause/negative-result for intrasentential relations, specifically for the English construction _too X to Y_ (Webber et al. 2019, p.18,20).
-This does not seem to be relevant for intersentential relations.
 	- **Cause**: For causal relations between utterance and anchor, annotators should normally apply `Reason` or `Result`.
 When `Cause` is used in annotation, it means that the annotators could not uniquely specify the directionality, but that they found the causal association with the anchor to be the primary discourse relation for the utterance at hand. (cf. Prasad et al. 2007, p.28)
 - **CONDITIONAL**
 	- a `CONDITIONAL` relation a hypothetical (unrealized) scenario with its (possible) consequence.
 The consequence is a situation that holds when the condition is true.
 This involves causal influence, but unlike `CAUSAL` relations, the truth value of the arguments of a `CONDITIONAL` relation cannot be determined independently of the connective.
 (PDTB Condition, Prasad et al. 2007, p.26,29; SemAF CONDITION).